hortty/AI-Class-BFS-DFS-UCS-GREEDY/README.md

-# AI-Class-BFS-DFS-UCS-GREEDY
+# AI Class
-PUCPR Artificial Intelligence class solving optimization problems
+Created some search algorithms in order to solve optimization problems (BFS DFS UCS GREEDY A*)